richardr1126/k8s-agents-service/README.md

 - **🏗️ Multi-Architecture**: Docker builds for both AMD64 and ARM64 architectures across service and streamlit containers
 - **📦 Container Registry**: Automated builds and publishing to GitHub Container Registry with separate image streams
 - **🔧 Deployment Scripts**: Comprehensive deployment automation with database setup, secrets management, and dependency updates
+- **🔌 MCP Integration**: Model Context Protocol server support for advanced database analysis and tool execution
+- **🔍 Enhanced Search**: DuckDuckGo search integration for improved web research capabilities

 ## Overview

 ### Core Features (from original toolkit)

 1. **LangGraph Agent and latest features**: A customizable agent built using the LangGraph framework.
-Implements the latest LangGraph v0.3 features including human in the loop with `interrupt()`, flow control with `Command`, long-term memory with `Store`, and `langgraph-supervisor` with intelligent auto-routing capabilities.
+Implements the latest LangGraph v0.6+ features including human in the loop with `interrupt()`, flow control with `Command`, long-term memory with `Store`, and `langgraph-supervisor` with intelligent auto-routing capabilities.
 1. **FastAPI Service**: Serves the agent with both streaming and non-streaming endpoints.
 1. **Advanced Streaming**: A novel approach to support both token-based and message-based streaming.
 1. **Streamlit Interface**: Simple reference UI for local testing & debugging (kept intentionally lightweight).